There are more nursing schools in the Philippines than I could list even if I spent days doing the research.

 Each institution charges $300+ for each set of transcripts.
 Also, the transcripts must come directly from the school.
 You will need someone in the Philippines, who you can trust, to make sure the transcripts get mailed.
 Using Federal Express may be more expensive than regular postal mail, but regular postal mail often gets lost or delayed for long periods.

 The college I know about in Olongapo City is “Gordon College”.
 It’s a much older building and it probably costs half of what George Dewey charges.
 It’s also easier to get to from anywhere in the city.
-If I had to do it all over again, I would have sent my son there.
+If I had to do it all over again, I would have sent Jon to that school.
+As I understand recent developments, it’s being moved soon to make way for a new shopping mall.

-There are probably other colleges with nursing courses there that I don’t know about.
-It’s not something I look for when I’m out and about.
+There are probably other colleges with nursing courses here that I don’t know about.
+I don’t actively look for any when I’m out and about.

 Most Filipinos going to nursing schools in the Philippines will end up working in the Philippines, once they pass the board exam in Manila.
 A few will find a way to get to the United States and go through the licensing ordeal there.